Madrid Metro: Nuevo Norte

+In July 2026, the local government amended the plans once more, announcing that the section between Chamartín and Pinar de Chamartín would be retained as part of line 1, but with the new route between Chamartín and Nuevo Norte still built as an extension of the same line.
+This extension project would give line 1 two northern termini – one at Pinar de Chamartín and one at the new Fuencarral Norte station – with trains running alternately to and from either terminus.
+This would also make line 1 the first metro line in Madrid to operate with branches since 1970 (when the Ventas–Ciudad Lineal branch of line 2 was absorbed into line 5).

 Changes to line 9

-Unlike the rest of the heavy-rail network, which is wholly owned and operated by Metro Madrid itself, the section of line between Puerta de Arganda and Arganda del Rey is operated on a concession basis by Transportes Ferroviarios de Madrid (TFM), a consortium of Metro Madrid and a handful of private companies.
-This concession is due to expire in 2029, after which Metro Madrid is expected to assume operating responsibilities of the route.
-Due to this change of ownership, there have been calls from local residents on the line to eliminate the need to change trains at Puerta de Arganda in favour of through trains between Arganda del Rey and Paco de Lucía, thus unifying line into a true single line.
+Unlike the rest of the heavy-rail network, which is wholly owned and operated by Metro de Madrid itself, line 9B (the section of line 9 between Puerta de Arganda and Arganda del Rey) is operated on a concession basis by Transportes Ferroviarios de Madrid (TFM), a consortium of Metro de Madrid and a handful of private companies.
+This concession is due to expire in 2029, after which Metro de Madrid is expected to assume operating responsibilities of the route.
+In anticipation of this change in ownership, there have been calls from local residents on the line to eliminate the need to change trains at Puerta de Arganda in favour of through trains between Arganda del Rey and Paco de Lucía, thus unifying line 9 into a true single line.
 The Minister of the Housing, Transport and Infrastructures of the Community of Madrid, Jorge Rodrigo Domínguez, announced in September 2024 that he intends to introduce these through services.
-The platforms on the TFM-run section are already long enough to handle the 6-carriage trains that operate on the rest of the line so the work required to allow for such services would be minimal.
-Despite this, Metro Madrid has not commented on these proposals as of 2025.
-Due to the much lower catchment area of the TFM route, it is likely that even if such a project were to go ahead, not all trains would continue to Arganda del Rey, with some instead still terminating earlier en route.
+The platforms on line 9B are already long enough to handle the 6-carriage trains that operate on the rest of the line so the work required to allow for such services would be minimal.
+Despite this, Metro de Madrid has not commented on these proposals as of 2025.
+Due to the much lower catchment area on this part of the line, it is likely that even if such a project were to go ahead, not all trains would continue to Arganda del Rey, with some instead still terminating earlier en route.

-At the same time, Metro Madrid has also started work on constructing a new station on the TFM section on the line, between Puerta de Arganda and Rivas Urbanizaciones stations.
+At the same time, Metro de Madrid has also started work on constructing a new station on line 9B, between Puerta de Arganda and Rivas Urbanizaciones stations.
 This new station will serve the new communities of Los Ahijones and Los Berrocales once those are built and is projected to open in 2029, thus coinciding with the end of the TFM concession.
 One unconfirmed proposal, suggested by Jorge Rodrigo Domínguez, involves constructing the station with three or four tracks instead of two; this would either allow some trains to terminate there (if through trains are to operate) or allow the changeover point to be moved from Puerta de Arganda to this new station (if changeovers are to continue as at present).